 Exterior Vanity Dimensions

 You can use a tape measure to get the general dimensions of your bathroom vanity.
-Take a measurement at the widest part of the variety as it touches the floor, which is your base width.
+Take a measurement at the widest part of the variety in contact with the the floor, which is your base width.
 Then, measure across the countertop, which is your top width.

 Next, to get the depth dimensions of your vanity, take base and top measurements.
 To get the base measurement, you may need to remove a drawer and reach inside the vanity toward the back.
 Finally, you need to take the height measurement.